 Although there were mishaps Worley did benefit from covering some of countries best receivers in a man setting.
 WVU runs a 3-3-5 defense with many blitz packages often forcing secondary members into cover one or zero.
 In other words he was forced to hold his own on an island at many points in his career.
 His man to man coverage skills will not be hidden on film by any means.

 The question now is do the mistakes override the body of work and resume?
 There hasn't been many NFL analyst or scouts publicly spewing their opinion's on Worley as it currently stands but that could also be due to the lack of decision to go forward with the draft or stay at West Virginia.

 If Worley should decide to leave early for the NFL he will be competing in a draft class with the likes of elites such as Florida State's Jalen Ramsey, and Florida's Vernon Hargreaves III who are currently sitting at the top of many draft boards.
 If Worley should decide to stay he will reunite with his defensive coordinator Tony Gibson who cleared up rumors of him leaving the school recently.
-The Philadelphia native will also get a chance for not only that Big 12 title but perhaps maybe All-honors as well.
+The Philadelphia native will also get a chance for not only that Big 12 title but perhaps maybe All-American honors as well.

 When asked if this was his final year at West Virginia in August Worley responded with an unclear answer but maybe after the Cactus Bowl a less vague answer will emerge.

 "We never know what God has in store for us.
 I'm going to stick to the game plan and do everything I can on the field to help my team win a championship."